-In this modern world we are losing touch with some traditional skills that we really should preserve.
+In this modern world we are losing touch with some old fashioned traditional skills that we really should preserve.
 You don’t need to even own land to embrace homesteading!
 You can learn to homestead anywhere.
 Homesteading is a way of life, a mindset and it is very rewarding.
 These old fashioned skills can be learned even if you live in an apartment or on an urban lot.

-And it is just so SATISFYING getting things done.
+AND it is just so SATISFYING getting things done.
 Yourself.
 With your own two hands.

 No matter where you live, there are some traditional homesteading skills that you can utilize.
 You do not have to wait until you have a big plot of land to get started.

 In fact I would suggest that you are much better off starting learning a few of these traditional skills immediately and slowly build your tool box of abilities.
 This gives you plenty of time and space to practice.

 How do you know what Old Fashioned Traditional Skills are best to learn first?

 Pick something that interests you.
 Something that will be most useful for you and start there.

 My top 5 old fashioned skills to learn would be: